 In some instances we may carry out a pre-inspection before we carry out an urgent job (if time allows).
 This may result in confirmation that the job is not an urgent job but a routine job.

 Routine jobs are situations which may cause a minor inconvenience but doesn't pose a risk to you, other people or property, or which will not lead to further expenditure if delayed.
+We aim to make routine repairs within the first 10 days of reporting them.
 Typical routine works are:

 - Minor plumbing repairs